 - 1. Press the Freq/Dist main menu key. - 2.
-Press the Start Freq submenu key and use the numeric keypad, rotary knob, or the arrow keys to enter the start frequency. - 3.
-Press the Stop Freq submenu key and enter the stop frequency.
+Press the Start Freq submenu key and use the keypad, rotary knob, or the arrow keys to enter the start frequency. - 3.
+Press the Stop Freq submenu key and use the keypad, rotary knob, or the arrow keys to enter the stop frequency.